gate-computer/gate/C.md

 	struct gate_flow flows[0]; // Variable length.
 };
 ```
-> Reception capacity notification for one or more streams.
-All streams belong
+> Reception capacity notification for streams.
+All streams belong to the
-> to the service identified by the code in the packet header.
+> service identified by the code in the packet header.
+>
+> A packet may contain multiple entries for a single stream: the entries must
+> be processed in order.
 >
 > The struct declaration may contain additional reserved fields which must be
 > zeroed in sent packets.